nlml/nlml.github.io/_posts/2018-06-25-getting-champion-coordinates-from-the-lol-minimap.md

 *Using a GAN and a ConvLSTM to go from minimap from to champion coordinates: This post was originally published on [Medium](https://medium.com/pandascore-stories/league-of-legends-getting-champion-coordinates-from-the-minimap-using-deep-learning-48a49d35bb74).*

-*At PandaScore, we built a model to track the positions of each champion in a League of Legends (LoL) game, based solely on /images of the minimap.
+*At PandaScore, we built a model to track the positions of each champion in a League of Legends (LoL) game, based solely on images of the minimap.
 In this more technical blog post, we describe how we achieved this.*

 ## Background